openstack/kolla-ansible/doc/source/user/quickstart.rst

   .. end

-  To use DockerHub images, the default image tag has to be overriden.
+  To use DockerHub images, the default image tag has to be overridden.
 Images are tagged with release names.
 For example to use stable Pike images set

   .. code-block:: console